Reviews You Can Rely On

 Credit: Jason Peters

-We do like that this printer is compatible with any 405 nm curing resin, regardless if it's made by Anycubic or a third-party.
+We like that this printer is compatible with any 405 nm curing resin, whether made by Anycubic or a third-party supplier.

 anycubic photon mono - the anycubic customer support didn't impress us too much.